-Bellevue Education and Place Group are deemed to be related parties to Bellevue Place Education Trust as set out in the Academies Financial Handbook, and therefore act in accordance with the Department for Education’s guidance in this respect.
+Place Group and their subsidiary company, Schools Buying Club, continue to be a related party to Bellevue Place Education Trust as set out in the Academies Financial Handbook, and therefore act in accordance with the Department for Education’s guidance in this respect.

 What is a Related Party Transaction?

 - Related parties arise where one party has control or influence over the other, or where the parties are subject to common control.
-This includes parent companies and their subsidiaries, key management personnel including company directors, their close family members and other entities in which these parties have a controlling interest.
 Accounting standards require transactions between related parties to be disclosed in company financial statements as related party transactions.

 - Such transactions are permitted under company law, charity law and under the Academies Financial Handbook, provided that open and transparent procurement procedures have been followed, and any potential conflicts of interest are adequately and appropriately managed.